-In an April 2017 Vogue interview, American singer and songwriter Katy Perry said that “I had so much ambition and determination and that’s what kept me going” through her false starts, cancelled recording deals and ten years of working through the music scene to break through.
-Professional baseball player Hand Aaron also used his determination to keep him going.
+In an April 2017 Vogue interview, Perry said “I had so much ambition and determination and that’s what kept me going” through her false starts, cancelled recording deals and ten years of working through the music scene to break through.
+Professional baseball player Hank Aaron also used his determination to keep him going.

 He accepted the Braves offer since they were going to pay him $50 more a month.
 Facing racism during his early playing days for the Clowns and even for the Braves, Aaron’s keep swinging approach allowed him to pursue his dream of playing professional baseball amidst such overt racism.

 He would eventually play over 23 seasons in professional baseball.
 He played 21 seasons for the Milwaukee/Atlanta Braves and 2 seasons for the Milwaukee Brewers.
 Aaron held the MLB record for career home runs for 33 years, and he still holds several MLB offensive records.In 1999, The Sporting News ranked Aaron fifth on its "100 Greatest Baseball Players" list.
 Aaron’s “keep swinging” approach was an effective strategy for getting himself out of slumps.
 For actor Jean Smart, however, she kept going for entirely different reasons.

 Smart was married to Richard Gilliland for 34 years.
 In March 2020, with a week’s left of filming to do for her new HBO series Hacks, Gilliland died after a short illness.
 What kept Smart going during such a tragic time?